duckietown/docs-brown/book/doc-sky/65-transforms/10-assignment.md

 <img src="arm_mpl.png" width="200"/>

 6.1.
 Implement the transformations in the skeleton code (provided in the GitHub Classroom), so that the arm joints move correctly and the base transformations are drawn.
 After you have implemented the transforms correctly, you should be able to see the arm's state as shown in the example image below.
-You should be able to move each joint with 'i', 'k', 'j', 'l', 'a', and 'd' and see the arm update its state.
+You should be able to move joint one forward and backward with 'i' and 'k', and joint two forward and backward with 'j' and 'l' and joint three forward and backward with 'a' and 'd' and see the arm update its state.
 We recommend drawing the trigonometry out on paper before implementing!
 When the joint angles are $<0, 0, 0>$, the arm should be pointed horizontally along the X axis.

 6.2.
 Where is the arm when the joint angles are $<0, 0, 0>$?
 Give the position of each joint in the base coordinate system.